The French are known for lots of things…

 Let me guess…

-Do you think of baguettes, french fries, wine, fashion, cheese, and even the Eiffel tower?
+Do you think of baguettes, french fries, wine, fashion, cheese, or the Eiffel tower?

-What many of us forget is that; a lot of the instruments we use today are French!
+Well, what many of us forget is that; a lot of the instruments we use today are French! 😉

-French musical instruments are played on the streets of France.
+French musical instruments are still played on the streets of France.
 That’s the beauty of it.
-They’re simple instruments that are used in the streets and big performances.
+They’re simple instruments that are used in big performances as well as the streets.

 Whether they are tourists or locals, the streets of France are always filled with music.
 You can’t help but fall in love with the music.